LArSoft/larsoft.github.io/wiki/Developing_LArSoft_on_Unsupported_Operating_Systems_with_Docker.md

             -   [Daily Development Operations](#Daily-Development-Operations)
     -   [Advanced Topics](#Advanced-Topics)

-Developing LArSoft on Unsupported Operating Systems with Docker(#Developing-LArSoft-on-Unsupported-Operating-Systems-with-Docker)
+Developing LArSoft on Unsupported Operating Systems with Docker
 ====================================================================================================================================

-Introduction(#Introduction) {.wiki-class-count}
+Introduction
 ------------------------------

 The SciSoft team has dropped native MacOS from art suite 3.06 due to the significant and unsustainable development effort required, and SLF6 due to lack of support for modern Python (\>3.6).
 Also, to date (June 2020) we have not received an official request from an experiment or collaboration to support Ubuntu 20.04 LTS (Focal Fossa) or CentOS 8.